sonnn1505/Studying/speaking-park1.md

 <a name="job"></a>
 ## JOB
 ### 1. What’s your job?
 I am a software engineer in the information technology industry.
+My role involves designing, developing, and maintaining software applications.
+I enjoy solving complex problems and working on innovative projects that can make a difference in people’s lives

 ### 2. Is it a common job in your country?
 Yes, being a software engineer is quite common in my country.
 The IT industry is growing rapidly, and there is a high demand for skilled professionals in this field.